-The Chief Electoral Officer and senior management are responsible for ensuring that management controls are effective to promote achievement of goals and to mitigate risks.
-The internal audit function is an important means to assist the Chief Electoral Officer and senior management to discharge this responsibility.
+The Chief Electoral Officer (CEO) and senior management are responsible for ensuring that management controls promote the achievement of goals and risk mitigation.
+The internal audit function is important in assisting the CEO and senior management to fulfill this responsibility.

-The scope of work of the internal audit function is to determine whether the agency's network of risk management, control and governance processes, as designed and represented by management, is adequate given the agency's size, risk and resources and whether these processes achieve their objectives.
+The internal audit function's scope of work is to determine whether the agency's network of risk management, control and governance processes, as designed and represented by management, is adequate given the agency's size, risk and resources, and to determine whether these processes achieve their objectives.

-When opportunities for improving management control, sound resource stewardship and the agency's image are identified during audits, they will be communicated to the appropriate level of management.
+When audits identify opportunities for improving management control, governance and risk management, these opportunities will be communicated to the appropriate level of management.

 4. Legislative and Policy Authorities

 A revised TB Policy Suite on Internal Audit, which includes the Directive on Internal Audit in the Government of Canada, took effect on April 1, 2017 and replaces the Policy Suite on Internal Audit of April 1, 2012.

 The revised policy suite introduced a number of changes applicable to all federal institutions that served to streamline the instruments, remove conflicting audit requirements and clarify the roles and responsibilities of the Comptroller General.